 Your voucher information needs to be given to your chosen Creative Kids provider at the time of registering your child.
 This can be done either face-to-face, or when using online registration.
 The provider will discount your fee by up to $100, and they will be reimbursed by Service NSW for the amount.
 The creative provider must be approved by the Creative Kids program in order to accept your voucher.

 The voucher can be used for creative and cultural activities within the included activity list.

-The voucher cannot be used for examinations fees and travel costs to and from examinations, competitions or activities.
+The voucher cannot be used for examinations fees, art kits/packs, creative materials or travel costs to and from examinations, competitions or activities.

 The voucher can be redeemed with only one provider per calendar year.
 If the activity you have chosen is less than $100 you cannot redeem the balance of the voucher.
 Expired vouchers will not be accepted and are only valid during the year of application.

 Can I use my voucher for online lessons delivered by my child's dance studio?